F. Hugh Herbert

-Frederick Hugh Herbert (May 29, 1897 - May 17, 1958) was a playwright, screenwriter, novelist, short story writer, and infrequent film director.
+Frederick Hugh Herbert (May 29, 1897 – May 17, 1958) was a playwright, screenwriter, novelist, short story writer, and infrequent film director.

-Biography
+Life and career

-Born in Vienna, Austria, Herbert was educated at the University of London.
-He emigrated in the United States from England on the S/S Kroonland, which docked at the port of New York on September 11, 1920.
+Born in Vienna, Austria in 1897, Herbert was educated at the University of London.
+He emigrated to the United States from England on the S/S Kroonland, which docked at the port of New York on September 11, 1920.
 He joined Paramount Pictures as a film writer, beginning his career in 1926 with two projects starring Conrad Nagel, The Waning Sex and There You Are!, the latter adapted from his play of the same title.
 His screenwriting credits included Vanity Fair, Fashions of 1934; Smarty in 1934, adapted from his own play; Sitting Pretty; Dark Command; Our Very Own; The Little Hut; Scudda Hoo!
 Scudda Hay! and The Girls of Pleasure Island, the last two of which he also directed.
 He co-wrote a few films in which the similarly named, but unrelated actor Hugh Herbert appeared: Fashions of 1934 (1934), We're in the Money (1935) and Colleen (1936).